 We are not a service for people worried about their risk of HIV or about HIV testing.
-It is not that we don’t care – this is just not what we are set up for.
+We do care – but we are not set up for this.

 We understand the need for good information about HIV risks and HIV testing – so we developed two very detailed resources.

 - This FAQ page will answer most questions.